Information about Schooling during COVID-19

 - Friday school assemblies are still cancelled, with awards being given out and photographs published on Facebook.

 - All visitors entering the building still need to enter via the front office.
-Please sign-in and sanitise upon entry.
+Please sign-in, use the Check In CBR app and sanitise upon entry.

 - Illness.
 Students and staff who are displaying signs of illness are not to attend school, even if it is simply light flu or cold-like symptoms.
 Parents and carers will be asked to collect your child if they appear unwell.
 Please follow ACT Health guidelines around testing and seek medical advice regarding illness and returning to school. https://www.covid19.act.gov.au/stay-safe-and-healthy/symptoms-and-getting-tested

 Can I send hand sanitiser and tissues to school with my child?

 Yes, in fact we encourage you to do so.
 Whilst the school has a supply in key locations, should students wish to use their own in addition to that, this would further enhance our hygiene measures at school.